No Frills Love

-No Frills Love is a 1985 dance single by Broadway star and Tony Award winner, Jennifer Holliday.
+"No Frills Love" is a 1985 dance single by Broadway star and Tony Award winner, Jennifer Holliday.
 The single was first a hit when it became Holliday's fourth Hot 100 entry.
-"No Frills Love" peaked at number eighty-seven on the pop chart, and at number twenty-nine on the soul singles chart.
-Early in 1986, the single made it to number one on the dance charts, for one week.
-A decade later a new mix of No Frills Love hit the top spot on the dance charts, for one week.
+"No Frills Love" peaked at number eighty-seven on the pop chart and number twenty-nine on the soul singles chart.
+Early in 1986, the single reached number one on the dance chart, remaining there for one week.
+A decade later a new mix of "No Frills Love" hit the top spot on the dance chart, again for a single week.